All Episodes

 Twitter is just all of that now.

-It's the home for extreme right-wing talking points like the old message boards.
+It's the home for extreme right wing talking points like the old message boards.

-It's a place with a gullible, wider audience of people ready to be drawn in by slightly sanitized versions of those extreme talking points.
+It's a place with a gullible wider audience of people ready to be drawn in by slightly sanitized versions of those extreme talking points and it's a place where everyone is just as legitimate as anybody else.

-So if they want to tell you that they have a doctorate in political science, I'd like to see you disprove it.
+Most people don't even use their real names, so if they want to tell you that they have a doctorate in political science, I'd like to see you disprove it.

 Who knows?

-Who knows who this fucking ding-dong is with a fake name?
+Who knows who this fucking ding dong is with a fake name?

 All of this stuff Alex is saying about his immediate reaction to the shootings in Minnesota very well may be his actual thoughts, but they're also exactly what everyone on his side posted on Twitter to try and deflect any questions or responsibility being aimed in their direction.

-No one knew what was going on or who this guy was, but the targets were Democrat lawmakers, and it's very easy as an impulse for people to assume the motive from the target.
+No one knew what was going on or who this guy was, but the targets were Democrat lawmakers, and it's very easy as an impulse.

-Alex and all of his contemporaries knew that it's critical to import, it's very important to avoid any possible insinuation that their rhetoric and incitement had any part of leading up to this crime being carried out.
+Alex and all of his contemporaries knew that it's critical to it's very important to avoid any possible insinuation that their rhetoric and incitement had any part of leading up to this crime being carried out.

 So it's key to start fucking with that wet cement before it dries.